-Think about it: no matter how much good content you include in your documentation, it’s for nothing if the reader struggles to understand it.
+No matter how good documentation’s content is, it’s useless if readers can’t understand it.
 We can distill document usability down to one word: focus.

 Human beings don’t like to read extraneous details.
 How many times in your life have you been thrilled to read a 20-30 page document?
-You need to keep it focused.
+UX documentation must be focused.

-Achieving focus in UX documentation is simply a matter of applying the core principles of purpose and usefulness, as discussed previously.
-The above document illustrates this point quite effectively.
+Achieving focus in UX documentation is simply applying the core principles of purpose and usefulness.
+The above document illustrates this point effectively.

-Here’s the truth: UI designers and developers might not need to hear all the reasoning behind the choices that you’ve made.
-Either save it for an in-person discussion, or only highlight the top 3-5 decisions.
+UI designers and developers don’t need to hear every reason behind the choices you’ve made.
+Save it for an in-person discussion or only highlight the top 3-5 decisions.

-And here’s a final tip: create a documentation hub that links out to all relevant documents.
+Bonus Tip: Create a documentation hub that links out to all relevant documents

-As Autodesk shows below in UXPin, aside from everything being in one place, you can include explanatory notes in the hub, rather than clutter the actual decision-making documents.
+As Autodesk shows below in UXPin, include explanatory notes in the hub rather than clutter the actual decision-making documents.

 UXPin lets you add documentation directly to your product’s prototypes allowing you to maintain a centralized reference within the design tool.